evanfalcinelli/ChildSafetyGame/journal.md

 - Created a team website through GitHub pages
 - Planned to reach out to Lindsay to set up the first client meeting
-- Went over team roles and discussed within
+- Went over team roles and discussed within the group
+- Discussed team rules + Github practice choices
+- Created a concept for the game
+- Worked on assignment 1 together